All About Baked Enamel Signs

 From the car you drive every day to the stove in your kitchen, thousands of products with metal surfaces use enamel coating.
 It helps preserve color and prevent rusting and, of course, is used on steel and aluminum industrial safety signs.

-This article explains why Stonehouse prefers to use polyester baked enamel finish with thermo-setting inks for the majority of our customers.
+This article explains why Stonehouse Signs recommends our polyester baked enamel finish with thermo-setting inks for our customers wanting a strong, durable sign.

 Beware the Sun